gkahiu/qrbarcodeitem-plugin/README.md

 latter also enabling the use of the items in an Atlas context.

 ## Compatibility
-The minimum version is QGIS 3.6.
+The minimum version required is QGIS 3.6.

 ## Installation
 QGIS 3.6+ needs to be installed, the latest installer is available